11 Pattern Matching

 The value of parameters \(\theta\) that maximizes the log-likelihood is called the maximum likelihood estimate (MLE).

-Finally, in machine learning literature, it is more common to minimize the negative log-likelihood function (same as maximizing the log-likelihood function). \[ \theta^* = \arg\min_{\theta} -l(\theta). \] Then the negative log-likelihood function is called the loss function.
+Then the negative log-likelihood function is called the loss function.
 Thus the problem of finding maximum likelihood estimate is equivalent to minimizing the loss function.

 Let’s calculate the loss function that corresponds to the normal likelihood function given by Equation 11.1.
-Using the fact that logarithm of product is a sum of logarithms, we can rewrite the likelihood function as \[ l(\theta) = \sum_{i=1}^n \log \frac{1}{\sqrt{2\pi\sigma^2}} \exp\left(-\frac{(y_i - f_\theta(x_i))^2}{2\sigma^2}\right). \] Inside the sum, we have a product of two terms.
+Using the fact that the logarithm of a product is a sum of logarithms, we can write the negative log-likelihood as \[ l(\theta) = -\sum_{i=1}^n \log \frac{1}{\sqrt{2\pi\sigma^2}} \exp\left(-\frac{(y_i - f_\theta(x_i))^2}{2\sigma^2}\right). \] Inside the sum, we have a product of two terms.
 The first term is a constant with respect to \(\theta\) and the second term is a function of \(\theta\).
-We can rewrite the likelihood function as \[ l(\theta) = \sum_{i=1}^n \left[\log \frac{1}{\sqrt{2\pi\sigma^2}} + \log \exp\left(-\frac{(y_i - f_\theta(x_i))^2}{2\sigma^2}\right)\right]. \]
+We can rewrite the likelihood function as \[ l(\theta) = -\sum_{i=1}^n \left[\log \frac{1}{\sqrt{2\pi\sigma^2}} + \log \exp\left(-\frac{(y_i - f_\theta(x_i))^2}{2\sigma^2}\right)\right]. \]

 The first term \(\log \frac{1}{\sqrt{2\pi\sigma^2}}\) is a constant with respect to \(\theta\), so we can drop it from the optimization problem.
 The second term can be simplified using the fact that \(\log \exp(x) = x\):

-\[ l(\theta) = \sum_{i=1}^n \left[-\frac{(y_i - f_\theta(x_i))^2}{2\sigma^2}\right] + C, \]
+\[ l(\theta) = \sum_{i=1}^n \left[\frac{(y_i - f_\theta(x_i))^2}{2\sigma^2}\right] + C, \]

 where \(C\) is a constant that does not depend on \(\theta\).
-Since we are maximizing the log-likelihood, we can drop the constant term and the negative sign:
+Since we are minimizing \(l(\theta)\), we can drop constant terms that do not depend on \(\theta\):

-\[ l(\theta) = -\frac{1}{2\sigma^2}\sum_{i=1}^n (y_i - f_\theta(x_i))^2. \]
+\[ l(\theta) = \frac{1}{2\sigma^2}\sum_{i=1}^n (y_i - f_\theta(x_i))^2. \]

 This is the mean squared error (MSE) loss function, which is the most commonly used loss function for regression problems.
 The factor \(\frac{1}{2\sigma^2}\) is often absorbed into the learning rate or regularization parameter in optimization algorithms.
 Thus, another name of the estimator is the least squares estimator.
 It is the same as the maximum likelihood estimator, assuming that the \(f_\theta(x_i)\) is normally distributed.